-Principal investigator(s) must hold a Ph.D. or equivalent academic degree, or be enrolled in Ph.D. studies at a Ph.D.-granting institution.
+Eligible research projects must be led by or partnered with Global South researchers.
+Principal investigator (PI)/Co-Principal Investigator (Co-PI) must hold a Ph.D. or equivalent academic degree, or be enrolled in Ph.D. studies at a Ph.D.-granting institution.